KyleWilliford/Blackjack/README.txt

 NOTICE:
 This is a work in progress.
-This is not intended for commercial release.
+This is not intended for (any future) commercial release.
 Please do not use this code in any of your projects.
 Ask me for permission if you wish to contribute (I prefer ideas rather than code contributions, if any).

+You can contact me at willifordkyle@hotmail.com or via my account on Github (not checked regularly though).